-A postdoctoral position to study Optical Metasurfaces, Nanophotonic sensors.
+A postdoctoral position to study optical metasurfaces and nanophotonic sensors.
 We build new paradigms of nanotechnology for biomedical applications, including optical metasurfaces for imaging/sensing, and active tunable metasurfaces.
 Our recent publications in this field include: ACS Photonics, 2021, 8, 2581.
 Advanced Materials, 2021, 33, 2005275. npj Computational Materials, 2020, 6, 116.
 Candidates must have a PhD in engineering (electrical, mechanical, etc), optics, physics, materials science or other related fields, with experience in optical design, simulation and experiments.
-Research experience with optical metasurfaces, plasmonics, Si nanophotonics, micro-optics, nanofabrication, are encouraged to apply.
+Research experience with optical metasurfaces, plasmonics, Si nanophotonics, micro-optics, or nanofabrication is encouraged.

 We seek candidates who are strongly motivated, open-minded, and capable of both independent and collaborative research work.
 Demonstrated ingenuity, productivity, communication and writing skills, and an excellent record of publications is preferred.

 To apply, send your CV to Dr. Haogang Cai, at email@example.com.
 Please include a detailed description of your research interests, a full list of publications, and names of three references.

 Visiting scholars and outstanding visiting Ph.D. students in related fields are also welcome to apply!